Patriotic recipes like red white and blue fruit salad or these pinwheel cookies are perfect for your Memorial Day or Independence Day celebration!

 - Turn the mixer to low speed and gradually add the reserved dry ingredients, mixing until just incorporated.

-- Remove waxed paper from dough.
-Beginning on one long edge, roll the dough to make a log so the three colors spiral inside each other.
+- Remove top sheet of wax paper from each piece of dough and flip red dough over and on top of white dough.
+Beginning on one long edge, roll the dough to make a log so the two colors spiral inside each other.
 Wrap the log in waxed paper and refrigerate at least 2 hours and up to 4 days (rolled dough may also be wrapped well and frozen for up to 4 months).

 - Position a rack in center of oven and heat to 350°F. Line 2 cookie sheets with parchment paper (or silicone baking mats) and set aside.